terryli710/Obsidian-TaskCard/README.md

 ## Features

 - **Two Display Modes**: Choose between two display modes for your tasks.
-    - **QuickView Mode**: Designed for quick browsing, this mode displays tasks at the same height as a normal markdown task, showing only the most essential information.
+    - **Preview Mode**: Designed for quick browsing, this mode displays tasks at the same height as a normal markdown task, showing only the most essential information.
-    - **DetailedView Mode**: This mode provides a comprehensive task card that allows you to see and edit all attributes of a task, such as the project, due date, and description.
+    - **Detailed Mode**: This mode provides a comprehensive task card that allows you to see and edit all attributes of a task, such as the project, due date, and description.

 - **Tags and Projects**: Easily categorize your tasks with tags and associate them with specific projects.